 Thus, the reproduction of 3D audio through headphones does not depend on the headphones, but on the technology used to mix them.
 If a song has been produced in such a way that it offers 3D audio over headphones, it can be heard with any headphones.

-So, to answer the question: Yes, any headphone can play 3D audio, the only important thing is a working left and right channel.
+So, to answer the question: Yes, any headphone with the compatible music streaming services can play 3D audio, the only important thing is a working left and right channel.
 But of course it’s a bit more fun with higher quality equipment!

 Now, to avoid having to create a separate mix for every possible playback system for 3D audio, the principle of “universal delivery” already exists.
 This offers the possibility of a qualitatively impressive playback for a variety of output formats, each adapted to the playback system.
 For example, by means of object-based audio, which can be transmitted via the MPEG-H 3D audio codec.

 In comparison to channel-based audio, where the loudspeaker signals are stored and transmitted as the final production format, with object-based audio the audio content is described by audio objects.

 An audio object can be considered a virtual sound source consisting of an audio signal with associated metadata such as positions or volume.
 Audio objects can be placed in the room independently of the loudspeaker positions.

 To play back object-based productions, a so-called audio renderer is needed.
 Audio rendering represents the process of generating loudspeaker or headphone signals based on the respective playback systems of the end consumers (loudspeaker systems, soundbars, headphones, mobile devices, etc.) and appropriately calculating and playing back the objects within this environment.